Dorshir/RealTime-Code-Mentor/README.md

 ## Deployment

 The project is deployed on Render.
-You can access the deployed static site [here](https://realtime-code-mentor-1.onrender.com/).
+You can access the deployed static site <a href="https://realtime-code-mentor-1.onrender.com" target="_blank" rel="noopener noreferrer">here</a>.

 ## Features